You must be the owner of a scenario or have been granted editor access to make changes. Owners can designate others as editors.

 Character Design

-- Visuals: Choose or upload a photo.
-You can also search for images using natural language prompts (e.g., “Female government worker”).
+- Visuals — Choose or upload a photo, or search using natural language (e.g., “Female government worker”).

-- Dialogue starter: Set the opening line.
-This matters — a casual “Hello, nice to meet you” leads to a slower warm-up, while a pointed opener like “We’re already using a competitor — why should we switch?” immediately raises the stakes.
+- Dialogue starter — Set the opening line.
+This matters: a casual opener leads to a slower warm-up, while a pointed opener like “We’re already using a competitor — why should we switch?” raises the stakes immediately.

-- Personality tweaks: Adjust sliders for reasoning style, stress response, and interaction style to fine-tune how the character behaves.
+- Personality — Adjust sliders for reasoning style, stress response, and interaction style to fine-tune how the character behaves.